 The FDA doesn't regulate dietary supplements, so it can be difficult to determine the true safety of a supplement.

-Especially if you are pregnant, breastfeeding, or have any medical conditions or take medications, please be cautious with dietary supplements.
-Always check with your physician before starting any new diets or supplements, as there could be interactions or contraindications.
+Individuals who are pregnant, breastfeeding, or have any medical conditions or take any medications should always check with their physician before starting any new diets or supplements.

 Ka’Chava Side Effects

 Some individuals note Ka’Chava side effects including cramping, bloating, gas, nausea, and diarrhea.
 These side effects could possibly be related to the added fiber and how well (or not) some folks tolerate it.

 Other potential allergy-related side effects have also been reported by some.

 Claimed Ka’Chava Benefits

 There are many claimed Ka’Chava benefits – improved immunity, weight loss, energy, sleep, digestion, mental health claims, and lots more.